allegro/bigflow/docs/technologies.md

 * [BigQuery](https://cloud.google.com/bigquery)
 * [Dataproc](https://cloud.google.com/dataproc) (Apache Spark)

 However, **you are not limited** to these technologies.
-The only limitation is Python language.
+The only limitation is the Python language.
 What is more, you can mix all technologies in a single workflow.

 The provided utils allow you to build workflows easier and solve problems that must have been solved anyway.